 Hydrotherapy is a therapy programme utilising the properties of warm water, specifically designed by a suitably qualified physiotherapist for an individual to maximise function which can be physical, physiological or psychological.

-At the IPS we are extremely passionate about the benefits of hydrotherapy, and are very proud to have a highly skilled and very motivated aquatic specialist physiotherapist - Liz Davies, who can deliver a hydrotherapy programme.
 We have access to a specialist purpose built hydrotherapy pool and also to 4 star spa facilities to ensure the environment is more than fit for purpose to achieve any individual's set goals.

 Hydrotherapy utilises the unique properties of water to aide rehabilitation particularly when exercising on land proves difficult.
 This could be due to reasons such as pain, fear of falling, post- operative weight bearing restrictions and muscle weakness.